FAIRplus/Data-Maturity/index.md

 The FAIRplus-DSM model is intended as a comprehensive reference model for state-of-FAIRness improvement in research datasets.
 Based on the FAIR guiding principles, the DSM model defines and classifies requirements that constitute an incremental path towards improving FAIRness level for a given research dataset.

-## FAIRplus-DSM Conceptual Model
+## FAIRplus-DSM Assumptions \& Conceptual Model

 ![concept](assets/images/overview/conceptual-model.png)

-According to the FAIRplus-DSM, a Dataset is the unit of Data that is defined for the purpose of FAIR sharing and reuse.
-Three different levels of data granularity are referred to by the FAIR-DSM model indicators: Dataset level, Dataset Field Level, and Value-set Level.
-For each Dataset, a Dataset Descriptor (metadata object) is associated with it.
+According to the FAIRplus-DSM, a ***[Dataset](https://fairplus.github.io/Data-Maturity/docs/Glossary/#dataset) is the unit of Data that is defined for the purpose of FAIR sharing and reuse***.
+This means that users of the model should think about the representation and structuring of their data into *Datasets* that can be exchanged between a hosting environment and an end user.
+The model also refers to ***the unit of metadata that describes each Dataset*** as the [Dataset Descriptor](https://fairplus.github.io/Data-Maturity/docs/Glossary/#dataset-descriptor).

 The model includes indicators that guide the creation of Dataset Descriptors for content and representation at different levels of maturity.
-Similarly, the model includes indicators that guide the modeling and inclusion of FAIR-related requirements in the dataset \(referred to as Data Model\), which is part of what the Dataset Descriptor includes to describe the dataset.
+Similarly, the model includes indicators that guide the modeling and inclusion of FAIR-related requirements in the dataset \(referred to as Dataset Model\), which is part of what the Dataset Descriptor includes to describe the dataset.
+Three different levels of data granularity are referred to by the FAIR-DSM model indicators when referring to the Dataset Model: Dataset level, Dataset Field Level, and Value-set Level.

 A Dataset is also contextualised by being associated with a Domain Model, which provides the necessary information to understand and interpret the dataset\(s\) content.